Geospatial mapping made simple with Microsoft SQL Server

 Part 1 | Part 2 | Part 3

 A Report Builder map is made up of one or more layers.
-Each layer can be configured as one of
+Each layer can be configured as one of the following types:

 - Polygon -- Displays outline areas for regions such as cities, states, or countries.